Rishav1050/Altura-Med-AI/README.md

 # Altura-Med-AI
 ALTURA: An AI-powered medical awareness chatbot (AI Spark project for Innovista).
+Badass Ai That Will Chnage The Medical Field
 # ALTURA - Medical AI Companion

 An AI-powered chatbot designed to provide medical *awareness* based on user-input symptoms.
 This project was developed for the AI Spark program at [Your College Name - maybe Innovista?].